Although it's possible to buy hearing aids for as little as £1,000, most people who buy privately pay more – about £2,500 on average for a pair.

 We've also gathered pricing quotes from the five big hearing aid chains – Amplifon, Boots Hearing Care/David Ormerod Hearing Centre, Hidden Hearing, Scrivens and Specsavers Hearcare – for different levels of hearing aids, based on the latest models, so we can give you an idea of what you’ll pay per pair.

-In 2018, we surveyed 3,183 Which? members to find out how much they'd paid for a pair of hearing aids at the five big high street chains.
+In May 2020, we surveyed 1,572 Which? members to find out how much they'd paid for a pair of hearing aids at the big high street chains.
 The average prices are listed below in price order.
+We did not have enough data to give an average price for Scrivens, but they were cheapest on average in our 2018 survey.

 Our comparison table below shows the range of prices the biggest retailers charge for a pair of the latest hearing aids.
 You'll see they can vary by thousands of pounds.